Blendify/blender-manual/blender_docs/manual/video_editing/sequencer/strips/transitions/cross.rst

 Gamma Cross
 ***********

-Gamma Cross uses color correction in doing the fade, resulting in a smooth transition that is easier on the eye.
+The *Gamma Cross* transition is similar to the `Cross`_ transition, however, the *Gamma Cross* transition uses color correction while transitioning between the two strips, resulting in a smoother transition that is easier on the eyes.

 Options